hotosm/ActivationCurriculum/activation-leadership-role/leading-an-activation.md

 ## Staffing the Team

-As hopefully expected, Activation Lead is mostly about managing others, that starts with thinking about staffing and managing staff\(Activation Team\) throughout the Activation.
+As you likely expected, being an Activation Lead is mostly about managing others, that starts with thinking about staffing and managing staff\(Activation Team\) throughout the Activation.

 ### Span of Control